Thirty years of the finite volume method for solid mechanics: History of the finite volume method for computational solid mechanics

-The use of mixed displacement-pressure approaches, however, is not a requirement of staggered-grid approaches, as shown by Hattel, Hansen and collaborators \citep{Hattel1990, Hattel1992, Hattel1993a, Hattel1993b, Hattel1993c, Hattel1993d, Hattel1993e, Hattel1994, Hattel1995, Hattel1997, Pryds1997, Hattel1998, Hattel2001, Thorborg2001, Hattel2003, Thorborg2003} where the sole primary variable was displacement. \citet{Hattel1990} initially proposed their staggered-grid approach for the analysis of thermally induced stresses in casting problems, and subsequently extended it for other applications including thermal stresses in concrete aging and thermo-elasto-plasticity problems.
+The use of mixed displacement-pressure approaches, however, is not a requirement of staggered-grid approaches.
+Hattel, Hansen and collaborators \citep{Hattel1990, Hattel1992, Hattel1993a, Hattel1993b, Hattel1993c, Hattel1993d, Hattel1993e, Hattel1994, Hattel1995, Hattel1997, Pryds1997, Hattel1998, Hattel2001, Thorborg2001, Hattel2003, Thorborg2003} demonstrated a staggered-grid approach where the sole primary variable was displacement. \citet{Hattel1990} initially proposed their staggered-grid approach for the analysis of thermally induced stresses in casting problems, and subsequently extended it for a variety of thermo-elasto-plasticity problems.
 They termed their approach ``a control volume based finite difference method'', further indicating the close-relationship with finite difference methods.
 The authors noted that their method resulted in an elegant formulation for non-constant material properties, a benefit of the staggered grid approach.
-In contrast, the method of \citet{Demirdzic1988} was first extended to non-constant material properties by \citet{Tukovic2012}, following a somewhat more involved procedure.

-In addition to the displacement-pressure and pure displacement approaches, \citet{Spalding2002} proposed a staggered formulation where \emph{rotation} and displacement were the primitive variables; Spalding surmised that the rotation-based method may provide a more efficient solution algorithm in certain situations.
+In addition to the displacement and displacement-pressure approaches, a number of alternative staggered grid formulations have also been proposed: \citet{Spalding2002} proposed a staggered formulation where \emph{rotation} and displacement were the primitive variables; Spalding surmised that the rotation-based method may provide a more efficient solution algorithm in certain situations.
 The approach is described in documentation from an early version of the {PHOENICS} software; however, issues with boundary conditions are noted and no further articles appear on the formulation.
 A similar idea was subsequently proposed by Wenke, Wheel, Pan and Qin \citep{Wenke2003, Pan2010, Pan2011} in the framework of vertex-based finite volume methods, where both displacements and rotations are considered the primitive variables.
-A number of alternative staggered grid formulations have also been proposed: \citet{Wang2007} put forward a staggered finite volume approach for analysis of shape memory alloys, defined on 2-D structured rectangular grids; in addition, \citet{Rajagopal2014} investigated the response of a layered viscoelastic plate using a one-step explicit staggered grid finite volume approach on structured meshes.
+More recently, \citet{Wang2007} put forward a staggered finite volume approach for analysis of shape memory alloys, defined on 2-D structured rectangular grids.
+In contrast to the majority of staggered grid approaches, which employ implicit solution algorithms, \citet{Rajagopal2014} proposed a one-step explicit staggered grid finite volume approach to investigate the response of a layered viscoelastic plate.